rnine/Checksum/README.md

 #### Sync Processing

 In the cases where the payload is fairly small, asynchronous processing may not be required or desirable.
-For such cases, we made available a synchronous version.
+For such cases, a synchronous version is provided.

 The function signature for sync processing is: